securityfirst/tent-content/contents_en/tools/VeraCrypt/veracrypt.md

 *   _Standard volumes_ protect your files with a passphrase that must be entered in order to access them
 *   _Hidden volumes_ have _two_ passphrases.
 You can enter one of them to open a decoy standard volume in which you should store less sensitive files that you are willing to "give up" if necessary.
 Entering the other passphrase will open the hidden volume containing your truly sensitive files.

 In this section, you will learn how to create a **standard** volume.
-If you want to create a _Hidden volume_, you should complete this section, then continue on to [Creating a hidden volume](#creating-a-hidden-volume).
+If you want to create a _Hidden volume_, you should complete this section, then continue on to **Creating a hidden volume**, below.

 To create a _Standard volume_ with **VeraCrypt**, perform the following steps.